noir-lang/noir/docs/docs/dev_docs/cli/main.md

 We called the `transfer` function of the contract and provided these arguments:

 - `--args` - The list of arguments to the function call.
-- `--contract-abi` - The abi of the contract to call.
+- `--contract-artifact` - The artifact of the contract to call.
 - `--contract-address` - The deployed address of the contract to call.
 - `--private-key` - The private key of the sender